Porsche 963: Street-legal version

-On 25 April 2025, Porsche teased a street-legal version of the 963, to be revealed in June 2025.
+Porsche released a street-legal version of the 963 in June 2025.
 Its name, 963 RSP, is derived from the initials of the owner of Porsche's motorsport partner Team Penske, Roger Searle Penske.
-Modifications to the vehicle include turn signals, brake lights, a higher ride height, bodywork changes and a cup holder.
-It is built as a one-off for Penske and cost in the range of €5 million.
+It is built as a one-off commission for Penske and costs in the range of €5 million.

+Compared to the standard 963 race car, the RSP features a number of modifications to comply with road regulations.
+The car now features turn signals, brake lights, a horn and cup holders alongside revised bodywork and increased ride height.
+The car was extensively reworked by Porsche's sonderwunsch (special wish) division, incorporating a silver finish on the exterior and a custom tan leather and Alcantara interior both inspired by the Porsche 917.

 The hybrid V8 powertrain and seven-speed sequential gearbox from Xtrac were carried over directly from the race car, though not without a few essential tweaks.
-The rear-mounted electric motor and generator were remapped to deliver power more smoothly, while the mid-mounted, twin-turbo 4.6-liter V8, which is good for around 671 hp (500 kW / 680 PS), was reconfigured to run on standard pump gas.
-The 963 RSP has special permission from French authorities to be driven on public roads, however, it’s not fully homologated.
-The car is only allowed on the street “under special circumstances and in accordance with local requirements.”
+The rear-mounted electric motor and generator were remapped for smoother power delivery, while the mid-mounted, twin-turbo 4.6-liter V8, which is good for around 671 hp (500 kW / 680 PS), was reconfigured to run on standard pump gas.

+Despite these changes, the 963 RSP is not fully homologated for general road use.
+It has special permission from French authorities to be driven on public roads and is instead only allowed on the street "under special circumstances and in accordance with local requirements."